matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 ::: tip

-*"blocks"* in this context is referred to as L2 blocks.
+Further, on this page the word 'blocks' refers to L2 blocks.

 :::